Daniel-KM/Omeka-S-module-Access/README.md

 or globally.

-To indicate which resources are restricted, simply add a value to the property `curation:reservedAccess`, that is created by the module.
-When a private resource has a value for this property, whatever it is (except empty value `0`), it becomes available for all guest users, and all visitors can view its metadata automatically too in listings.
+To indicate which resources are restricted, simply add a value to the property `curation:reserved`, that is created by the module.
+When a private resource has a value for this property, whatever it is (even empty value `0` or `false`), it becomes available for all guest users, and all visitors can view its metadata automatically too in listings.
 Preview will be available for media too.
 The value of this property can be private or public.